aws-samples/sagemaker-external-repo-access/documentation/clean-up.md

 ## Step 2: Clean Up SageMaker Studio MLOps Projects

 SageMaker Studio projects and corresponding S3 buckets with project and pipeline artifacts will incur a cost in your AWS account.
-To delete your SageMaker Studio Domain and corresponding applications, notebooks, and data, please following the instructions in the (SageMaker Developer Guide) [https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html].
+To delete your SageMaker Studio Domain and corresponding applications, notebooks, and data, please following the instructions in the [SageMaker Developer Guide](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).

 ## Step 2: Empty data and model S3 buckets
 CloudFormation `delete-stack` doesn't remove any non-empty S3 bucket.
 You must empty data science environment S3 buckets for data and models before you can delete the data science environment stack.